robbydyer/sports/README.md

 sudo ./sportsmatrix.bin nhltest
 ```

+## Web UI
+There is a (very) basic web UI frontend for managing the board.
+It is bundled with the binary and served as a single-page app.
+For now, running it with a pre-built binary means your Pi has to be accessible via the hostname `matrix.local` on your network.
+The UI gives buttons for all the backend [HTTP Endpoints](#http-endpoints).

 ## HTTP endpoints
 The sportsmatrix creates some HTTP endpoints for on-the-fly changes.
 The matrix itself registers some endpoints, and each board is capable of registering it's own.